 * Netflix, Texas Instruments to post earnings after the closing bell

-The S&P 500 on Friday capped its biggest weekly gain in three months on stronger-than-expected earnings from companies including Google and Morgan Stanley and as a deal in Washington helped avert a possible government default and reopened the federal government after a 16-day shutdown.
+The S&P 500 capped Friday its biggest weekly gain in three months on stronger-than-expected earnings from companies including Google and Morgan Stanley and as a deal in Washington helped avert a possible government default and reopened the federal government after a 16-day shutdown.

-Other companies expected to report results on Monday include Netflix and Texas Instruments.
-More than 25 percent of the S&P 500 components are due to report this week.
+Shares of Dow component McDonald's fell 1.7 percent in premarket trading after earnings.
+Other companies expected to report results on Monday include Netflix and Texas Instruments and more than 25 percent of the S&P 500 components report this week.

-JPMorgan Chase & Co shares edged up after it reached a tentative $13 billion deal with the U.S. government to settle investigations into bad mortgage loans sold to investors by JPMorgan and the banks it bought during the financial crisis.
-Shares rose 0.4 percent to $54.51.
+Financial stocks could be in focus after JPMorgan Chase & Co reached a tentative $13 billion deal with the U.S. government to settle investigations into bad mortgage loans sold to investors by JPMorgan and the banks it bought during the financial crisis.
+JPMorgan shares fell 0.4 percent premarket.

-Shares of Tellabs Inc rose 4 percent to $2.45 after the network services provider agreed to be taken private by Marlin Equity Partners for $891 million.
+Shares of Tellabs Inc rose 5.5 percent in premarket trading after the network services provider agreed to be bought by Marlin Equity Partners for $891 million.

-Japan's exports rose but were well short of expectations in September, a sign that slowing demand in Asia was taking the shine off Prime Minister Shinzo Abe's stimulus policies and clouding the outlook for a recovery.
+Japan's exports rose but were well short of expectations in September, a sign that slowing demand in Asia is taking the shine off Prime Minister Shinzo Abe's stimulus policies and clouding the outlook for a budding economic recovery.